pinpoint-apm/pinpoint-c-agent/Example/PY/Readme.md

 # How to Use Pinpoint？

-## Example Of A Simple Http Server
+## Example of A Simple Http Server

 Refer to [http-server](./simple-http-server/http-server.py) and [BaseHTTPRequestPlugins](./simple-http-server/plugins/BaseHTTPRequestPlugins.py)